Complete Guide to Kaymakli Underground City [2023 Edition]

 Here’s what people usually ask us about Kaymakli Underground City…

-How deep is Kaymakli Underground City?
+How Deep is Kaymakli Underground City?

-Which is the best underground city in Cappadocia?
+Which Is the Best Underground City in Cappadocia?

-This largely depends on you.
+The best underground city in Cappadocia largely depends on you.
 The Kaymakli Underground City is smaller, narrower, and less busy.
-Derinkuyu is busier and wider but has only one tunnel whereas Kaymakli has several passages to explore.
+Derinkuyu is busier, wider, and deeper but has only one tunnel whereas Kaymakli has several passages to explore.

-How old is Kaymakli Underground City?
+How Old is Kaymakli Underground City?

-How many people lived in Kaymakli Underground City?
+How Many People Lived in Kaymakli Underground City?

 Final Word on Kaymakli Underground City